prabhasapkota/json-sentiment/README.md

 ### TO DO THINGS:
 Create and activate a virtual environment.
 Run the following commands to install these into your virtual environment:

-python -m pip install requests python -m pip install spacy python -m pip install spacytextblob
+* python -m pip install requests
+* python -m pip install spacy
+* python -m pip install spacytextblob

 ### Prerequisites:
-1.Before starting the project, try all these imports FIRST 2.Address any errors you get running this code cell 3.by installing the necessary packages into your active Python environment.
+1. Before starting the project, try all these imports FIRST
+2. Address any errors you get running this code cell
+3. by installing the necessary packages into your active Python environment.
-4.Try to resolve issues using your materials and the web.
+4. Try to resolve issues using your materials and the web.
-5.If that doesn't work, ask for help in the discussion forums.
+5. If that doesn't work, ask for help in the discussion forums.
-6.You can't complete the exercises until you import these - start early!
+6. You can't complete the exercises until you import these - start early!
-7.We also import json and pickle (included in the Python Standard Library).
+7. We also import json and pickle (included in the Python Standard Library).

 Add the following code to the first Python code cell.
-Run the cell. import json import pickle
+Run the cell.

+* import json
+* import pickle

-import requests
+* import requests
-import spacy
+* import spacy
-from spacytextblob.spacytextblob import SpacyTextBlob
+* from spacytextblob.spacytextblob import SpacyTextBlob

-print('All prereqs installed.')
+* print('All prereqs installed.')
-!pip list
+* !pip list

 If you just see the print statement - congratulations!
 You have successfully installed everything and are ready to practice applying these powerful tools!

 #### Task 2: Open Notebook and Complete Tasks

-1.On your machine, open the Jupyter Notebook for editing.
+1. On your machine, open the Jupyter Notebook for editing.

-2.Required: In your Markdown introduction, add a viewable, clickable link to your GitHub repo after your name.
+2. Required: In your Markdown introduction, add a viewable, clickable link to your GitHub repo after your name.
 Build your brand and make your Markdown introduction clear and professional.

-3.Required: Use Markdown headings  (e.g. Question 1) to clearly show your content by each question number.
+3. Required: Use Markdown headings  (e.g. Question 1) to clearly show your content by each question number.

-4.Complete the first task.
+4. Complete the first task.

-5.Execute the notebook.
+5. Execute the notebook.
 Commit and push to GitHub.
 Verify your notebook appears correctly.

-6.Complete the second task.
+6. Complete the second task.

-7.Execute the notebook.
+7. Execute the notebook.
 Commit and push to GitHub.
 Verify your notebook appears correctly.

-8.Work this way until all tasks have been completed.
+8. Work this way until all tasks have been completed.

 #### Task 3: Export to HTML and Finalize Repo

-1.Execute each notebook.
+1. Execute each notebook.
-2.After executing, export each notebook to HTML.
+2. After executing, export each notebook to HTML.
-3.Commit and push your HTML files to your GitHub repo along with the executed notebooks.
+3. Commit and push your HTML files to your GitHub repo along with the executed notebooks.
-4.Verify you have a professional README.md that introduces your GitHub repository and provides helpful information about your project.
+4. Verify you have a professional README.md that introduces your GitHub repository and provides helpful information about your project.

 #### Requirements

-1.Markdown introduction with name and clickable link is required.
+1. Markdown introduction with name and clickable link is required.
-2.Markdown Section Headings for each Question are required.
+2. Markdown Section Headings for each Question are required.
-3.Execute your code before exporting HTML and pushing notebooks.
+3. Execute your code before exporting HTML and pushing notebooks.
 (See FAQ for help.)
-4.Unexecuted code is not eligible for credit.
+4. Unexecuted code is not eligible for credit.

 ## Rubric